me-odo/spotify-auto-playlists/docs/frontend_design.md

 - `GET /data/enrichments`
   - provides a mapping `track_id -> enrichments[]`.
   - frontend flattens or summarises this into per-track indicators.
+  - **TrackEnrichment[] is internal storage**: The backend stores enrichments as a list of `TrackEnrichment` entries per track.
+The rule engine operates on a flattened dictionary view of these enrichments.
+The frontend can provide its own flattening logic and is not required to use the backend's `TrackEnrichment` model.

 Table columns (minimal):